 This widely used and quite sneaky little word is generally used without much thought – almost as a figure of speech, in fact.
 But what lies beneath it is the attitude I don’t believe…as in ‘I don’t believe you can’ or ‘I don’t believe I can’.
-And like a lot of words and terms we use it so often that few of us listen to our use of it even though this is emotionally impacting ourselves and our listeners.
+And, like a lot of words and terms, we use it so often that few of us are aware of using it – even though it is emotionally impacting ourselves and our listeners.

 By the way, this is No. 2 in a series about how in NLP we look at the implications, or the ‘presuppositions’, of words and phrases.